Selective Depthwise Separable Convolution for Lightweight Joint Source-Channel Coding in Wireless Image Transmission: Numerical Results

 \section{Numerical Results}

-To evaluate the performance of the DSC-JSCC variants and the baseline Deep-JSCC model \cite{r3}, we employ the CelebA-HQ dataset \cite{r14, rb14}, which contains 24,000 high-resolution images for training and 2,000 for testing.
-Each image is cropped into a single patch of size $256\times256\times3$.
-The quality of the reconstructed images is evaluated using two metrics: the peak signal-to-noise ratio (PSNR) for pixel-level fidelity and the learned perceptual image patch similarity (LPIPS) for perceptual quality \cite{r15}.
-LPIPS is computed based on a pre-trained VGG network.
-The Adam optimizer is used for all DL-based JSCC models, with an initial learning rate of 0.001.
-The batch size is set to 32, and the models are trained for 20 epochs.
-All models are implemented in Python 3.8.20 using TensorFlow 2.6.0.
+To evaluate the performance of the DSC-JSCC variants against three baseline models, namely Deep-JSCC \cite{r3}, SwinJSCC (without SNR and rate adaptation) \cite{ra9}, and DeepJSCC-T \cite{r10}, we use the CIFAR-10 \cite{rb13} and CelebA \cite{r14} datasets.
+The CIFAR-10 dataset contains 50,000 training images and 10,000 test images, where each image has a resolution of $32\times32\times3$.
+The CelebA dataset contains 160,000 training images and 10,000 test images, where each image is center-cropped and resized to $64\times64\times3$.
+The quality of the reconstructed images is evaluated using the peak signal-to-noise ratio (PSNR) and the learned perceptual image patch similarity (LPIPS) \cite{r15}.
+LPIPS is computed using a pre-trained VGG network.
+The Adam optimizer is used for all DSC-JSCC variants, with an initial learning rate of 0.001.
+The batch size is set to 32, and the models are trained for 100 epochs.
+Unless otherwise specified, all experiments are conducted under a Rayleigh slow-fading channel with $\rho=1/12$.
+For a fair performance comparison, all compared models are trained separately at each SNR value and evaluated under the corresponding SNR condition.
+Except for SwinJSCC, all other models are implemented in Python 3.8.20 using TensorFlow 2.6.0.

 To achieve the desired bandwidth compression ratio $\rho$, the key parameters $k$ and $c$ are determined as follows.
-The number of source symbols is given by $n = W \times H \times C$, where $W$, $H$, and $C$ denote the width, height, and number of channels of the input image, respectively.
-The number of transmitted symbols is given by $k=\lfloor \rho \times n \rfloor$, where $\lfloor \cdot \rfloor$ denotes the floor operator.
+The number of source symbols is given by $d = W \times H \times C$, where $W$, $H$, and $C$ denote the width, height, and number of channels of the input image, respectively.
+The number of transmitted symbols is given by $k=\lfloor \rho \times d \rfloor$, where $\lfloor \cdot \rfloor$ denotes the floor operator.
 The number of output channels $c$ is computed as $c=\lfloor 2k / \left( \bar{H}\times \bar{W} \right) \rfloor$, where $\bar{H}\times \bar{W}$ represents the spatial dimensions of the feature map produced by the final Conv layer in the encoder.